Check out these beautiful waterfalls in Arkansas

 OZARK MOUNTAINS (northwest and north-central Arkansas)

 High Bank Twin Falls – To reach the waterfall, park at High Bank Canoe Access for the Mulberry River. walk east along the shoulder of Ark.
 215 across a small bridge.
 Once on the other side, look for a beaten path (there is no sign) leading off to your left.
-Follow it across a small stream with natural waterfalls of its own and keep walking until you arrive at High Bank Twin Falls.
+Follow it across a small stream with natural waterfalls of its own and keep walking until you arrive at High Bank Twin Falls, which cascades down a large rock wall.
 Distance from the parking lot is only one-fourth mile.

 Haw Creek Falls – These are wide, shallow falls that drop about five feet from a rock ledge very near the picturesque